KrypticCoconut/KrypticCoconut/README.md

 ### About me
 - i like to automate stuff
 - currently learning python and some of its frameworks
-- big warframe and league of legends player
+- warframe and league of legends addict
-- i am currently competing [Cyberpatriot](https://www.uscyberpatriot.org/)
+- i mainly work on backend projects.
-- I am also competing in [ACSL](https://www.acsl.org/) with some of my friends
+- me and my team got 13th at nats in cyberpatriot
+- learning tensorflow and data engineering as of now

 <p align="center">
 <a href="https://github.com/AVS1508">